hksulGithub/kFinanceData/README.md

 # kFinanceData

-A python library to access the Korean Financial Market Data Open API.
-(Currently only supported by 한국투자증권; KIS)^[https://apiportal.koreainvestment.com/]
+- A python library to access the Korean Financial Market Data Open API.
+  (REST api is currently only supported by 한국투자증권; KIS)^[https://apiportal.koreainvestment.com/]
+- Currently, focusing on supporting derivatives assets

 ## Table of Contents